- Andaman Islands

 Luonnotarread more »

 Luot-chozjitA Lappish female spirit, guardian of reindeer.
-Occasionally known as Luot-chozjit, Luot-hozjit, Luot-hozjit, Luot-hozjik, Luot-hozjik, Russian Pots-hoznik or Russian Pots-hoznik.
+Occasionally identified as Luot-chozjit, Luot-hozjit, Luot-hozjit, Luot-hozjik, Luot-hozjik, Russian Pots-hoznik or Russian Pots-hoznik.

 maahisetread more »

 Mader AkkaA Lappish creator-goddess.
 Wife of Mader Atcha.
 Mother of Sarakka.
-Sometimes called Mader Akka, Madderakka or Madderakka.
+On occassion, called Mader Akka, Madderakka or Madderakka.

 Majas kungsA Latvian god of the household.
-At times, referred to as Majas kungs, Lithuanian Zemepatis or Lithuanian Zemepatis.
+On occassion, known as Majas kungs, Lithuanian Zemepatis or Lithuanian Zemepatis.

 MaksameriThe Estonian world of the dead.
-Referred to as Maksameri, German Lebermeer or German Lebermeer.
+In some references, called Maksameri, German Lebermeer or German Lebermeer.

 Manaread more »

 ManalaThe Finnish land of the dead, ruled.
 By Mana.
-Identified as Manala, Tuonela, Tuonela or Pohjola.
+Occasionally identified as Manala, Tuonela, Tuonela or Pohjola.

 Mararead more »